The Bubble (Parks and Recreation): Plot

 Leslie trains Ben for his next meeting with her mother.
 He impresses Marlene so much with his tough negotiation skills that she becomes flirtatious with him.
 An uncomfortable Ben tells Leslie they should tell her about their relationship, but Leslie does not want to lose the bubble.
 Fed up, Ben storms into Marlene's office and tells her that he is dating her daughter and asks her to keep it secret.
 Marlene laughs off the situation and tells Leslie that she approves of Ben.
-Meanwhile, Ron tells Chris the changes do not play to his staff's strengths because Jerry only does well in the background, Tom only does well if people are all aware of his activities, and April only does well if people leave her the hell alone.
+Meanwhile, Ron tells Chris the changes do not play to his staff's strengths because Jerry only does well in the background, Tom only does well if people are all aware of his activities, and April only does well if people leave her alone.
 Chris takes in Ron's well-reasoned arguments and they cut a deal where Chris will return everything to the way it was after Ron does one more week of interacting with the public.
 Nevertheless, Tom is frustrated with the experience and begins to contemplate leaving his city hall job to pursue his own entrepreneurial interests.